 A new book in production, by Dr Kristine Klugman* and Bill Rowlings**

-Please feel free to download a chapter: (NOTE: at January 2019, eight chapters ‘completed’: corrections/additions welcome)
+Please feel free to download a chapter: (NOTE: at January 2022, all chapters ‘completed’: corrections/additions welcome)

 ‘Liberties’ have changed dramatically in the tens of thousands of years people have occupied Australia.
 Now, worldwide, there’s universal surveillance, vast identity databases and mandated uniform behaviour enforced by machine gun-toting, armour-wearing, black-helmeted, shield-carrying storm troopers operating under “anti-terror” rules of their own devising.
 The battle to retain civil liberties has never been sharper, harder or more important.